-Tru64 UNIX: System Setup С- Сомрад - The Tru64 UNIX System Setup checklist helps you set up your system.
-To run Quick Setup or Custom Setup, click on its icon.
-Quick Setup leads you through a set of steps to set up a typical UNIX system.
+COMPAO The Tru64 UNIX System Setup checklist helps you set up your system.
+To run Quick Setup or Custom Setup, click on Quick Setup leads you through a set of steps to set up a typical UNIX system.
 This includes networking, user services, time services, printers, and other basics.
 Custom Setup examines your system and lists the relevant tasks for configuring your computer.
 These tasks are listed in the order most frequently performed.
 You can run Quick Setup to get a basic configuration and then use Custom Setup for any custom configuration settings.
 Click on Cloning Information to read how to clone an existing system setup onto other systems or save a setup for cloning.
 A checkmark next to a task indicates that it has been run previously.
-Vuick Setup Custom Setup Cloning Information Exit
+Quick Setup Custom Setup Cloning Information Exit Help